epha29/ETS0460-15/README.md

 old: The substring you want to replace.
 new: The substring you want to replace it with. count (optional): The maximum number of replacements to perform.
 If not specified, all occurrences of old are replaced.

+# append()
+The append() method in Python is used to add a single element to the end of a list.
+It modifies the original list in place, meaning it does not create a new list but instead updates the existing one.

+  what is the syntax?
+ list.append(element)

+ list: The list to which you want to add an element.
+element: The item to add to the list.
+This can be of any data type like ( ephrem, getahun , bontu)